paugier/mercurial-jupyterbook/book/working-together/collab.md

 A sprint or a hacking session in a coffee shop are the perfect places to use the `hg serve` command, since `hg serve` does not require any fancy server infrastructure.
-You can get started with `hg serve` in moments, by reading {ref}`sec:collab:serve <sec:collab:serve>` below.
+You can get started with `hg serve` in moments, by reading {ref}`sec-collab-serve` below.
 Then simply tell the person next to you that you're running a server, send the URL to them in an instant message, and you immediately have a quick-turnaround way to work together.
 They can type your URL into their web browser and quickly review your changes; or they can pull a bugfix from you and verify it; or they can clone a branch containing a new feature and try it out.

 The charm, and the problem, with doing things in an ad-hoc fashion like this is that only people who know about your changes, and where they are, can see them.